 Where Art Lives places trained urban artists in public schools to teach youth the difference between public art and graffiti vandalism, which is simply permission.
-The curriculum concludes with a mural-painting project on school grounds.
+The curriculum concludes with a mural-painting project created by students.

 StreetSmARTS mural program connects established urban artists with private property owners to create vibrant art and make the property less likely to be vandalized.